-The Board of Directors is the governing body for Loyola University Health System, Loyola University Medical Center and Gottlieb Memorial Hospital.
+The Board of Directors is the governing body for Loyola Medicine, Loyola University Medical Center and Gottlieb Memorial Hospital.

 She also served as a law firm litigator, as an assistant Illinois attorney general and as a judicial clerk to Illinois Appellate Justice Glenn Johnson.
 Justice Cunningham was the first African-American woman to be president of the Chicago Bar Association (2004-05).
 She has served on the board of directors for the Chicago Bar Foundation, the Center for Conflict Resolution, the Center for Disability and Elder Law, the Chicago Legal Clinic, the Advisory Board of the Loyola University Chicago Graduate School of Business and the Legal Advisory Council for CAFLS of the Chicago Community Trust.
 Justice Cunningham has authored professional publications and is a member of a number of professional and civic associations.
 She has been recognized for her service to several community and civic organizations.
 Justice Cunningham attended John Marshall Law School in Chicago.

-Lori Healey currently serves as chief executive officer of Tur Partners LLC (“Tur”).
-Tur, a firm founded by Chicago’s former mayor Richard M. Daley, partners with leaders and innovators to drive growth within global urban markets.
-In addition to her role as CEO, Ms. Healey also leads Tur’s global sustainability practice, where she works with companies and municipalities to deliver sustainable solutions within the complex urban environment.
-Prior to joining Tur, she served as principal in charge of the Development Group for The John Buck Co., focused on growing the firm’s private real estate- and infrastructure-related public-private partnership transactions.
+Lori Healey currently serves as president of Clayco Chicago.
+Prior to joining Clayco, she served as chief executive officer of the Metropolitan Pier and Exposition Authority (MPEA).
+She also served as CEO of Tur Partners LLC, a firm that partners with leaders and innovators to drive growth within global urban markets.
+Immediately prior to her tenure at Tur, she served as principal in charge of the Development Group for The John Buck Co., focused on growing the firm’s private real estate- and infrastructure-related public-private partnership transactions.